Anzac Day match: History of Anzac Day match

 Played on a sunny autumn day, both teams kicked six goals in the first quarter.
 A three-goal-to-one second quarter helped Essendon lead by 16 points at half time.
 However, the momentum swayed in the third quarter, when Collingwood kicked seven goals to two, giving them a 14-point lead at the break.
 Essendon started strongly in the final term, and when James Hird snapped a goal late in the quarter, he gave his team a six-point advantage.
 Saverio "Sav" Rocca leapt and took "one of the marks of the year" in the forward line soon after.
 At the 28-minute mark, he capitalised by kicking the goal and levelling the scores.
 With just seconds left, Nathan Buckley had an opportunity to score; however, he elected to kick to Rocca, who was cut off.
 Seconds later, the siren sounded; both teams' scores were 111.
-Roars from the 94,825-strong crowd during the match could easily be heard from a kilometre away, and the crowd remains the second-highest home-and-away crowd in VFL/AFL history, surpassed only by the 99,346 who attended the Collingwood–Melbourne Queen's/King's Birthday clash in 1958.
+Roars from the 94,825-strong crowd during the match could easily be heard from a kilometre away, and the crowd remains the third-highest home-and-away crowd in VFL/AFL history.
+The 2023 Anzac Day match drew a crowd of 95,179, the second-biggest home-and-away crowd in AFL history, surpassed only by the 99,346 who attended the Collingwood–Melbourne Queen's Birthday match in 1958.

 Today, this game is often considered the biggest match of the AFL season outside of the finals, sometimes drawing bigger crowds than all but the Grand Final, and often selling out in advance.
 As a point of comparison, in the National Rugby League, the Sydney Roosters and St. George Illawarra Dragons have played on Anzac Day since 2002, but generally without the increase in crowd numbers compared to other games as seen in the AFL.
 However, Anzac Day matches have been a regular part of the rugby league season for over 80 years.

 The Seven Network held broadcasting rights to the Collingwood–Essendon match from its inception in 1995 until 2001.
 Following this, the Nine Network (2002–06) and Network Ten (2007–09, and 2011) had the broadcasting rights, with the Seven Network broadcasting it in 2010.
 From the 2012 season onwards, the Seven Network regained the broadcasting rights to the match.